tom-pettit/GeneralRedditBot/README.md

 ```python
 check_new_posts_flair(self)
 ```
-> When this method is run, it collects the newest posts to the subreddit.
+> When this method is run, it iterates through the newest posts to the subreddit.
 It then checks if these new posts have flairs.
 If they do, it leaves the post alone.
 However, if the post has no flair, the bot comments on the post to let the user know that they need to flair their post next time, and then it automatically makes the post hidden.

-> To maximise efficiency, an instance object is used to save the ID of posts that the bot has checked for a flair:
+> To improve efficiency, an instance object is used to save the ID of posts that the bot has checked for a flair:

 ```python
 self.visited_flaired_posts